 Using this page, you can enable or disable the cloud-powered clipboard (Windows key + V), but you’ll continue to have a clipboard functionality just like before.
 Also, in this page, you can enable or disable the ability to sync your clipboard content to the cloud to be available across devices.

 If sync is enabled, you can decide how content should sync (automatically or manually).
 Also, at any time, you can click the Clear button to delete your clipboard history on your device and on the Microsoft servers.
 Just keep in mind that pinned items will not be deleted.

 Bluetooth & other devices

-In the “Devices” section, Bluetooth & other devices page now displays the battery level for supported Bluetooth peripherals, such as mouse, keyboard, and pen.
+In the “Devices” section, the Bluetooth & other devices page now displays the battery level for supported Bluetooth peripherals, such as mouse, keyboard, and pen.